Providing Equal Access and Equal Opportunities for Students with Disabilities

-Services for Students with Disabilities
+Specialized Admission Process for Students with Disabilities

-Priority Access Registration
+Priority Access Registration (PAR)

 Additional Support Services Available to ALL Students

 Students are provided access to any service, program or activity sponsored by the institution.
-Two, widely used programs available through Academic Support are the Writing and Research Center and the Tutor Exchange Network.

 Peer Writing Associates help students with aspects of the writing process:

 - assisting with citation formats

 Peer Tutors help students with course specific content:

 - providing explanations of key concepts